-All Disclosures made under this Policy will be reviewed, registered and investigated further to the investigation procedure set out in paragraph 4.
+All Disclosures made under this Policy will be reviewed, registered and investigated further to the investigation procedure set out in Section 2.2.

-Prior to filing a Disclosure under this Policy an employee has the opportunity to seek (verbal) advice and discuss a Wrongdoing confidentially with their manager, their manager's line manager, a Confidentiality Counselor, the HR Business Partner or a trusted colleague of the employee's choice.
-If a Wrongdoing is discussed with any of the persons mentioned above, the recipient of the Disclosure can contact the Director Compliance or the External Facilitator without delay for further guidance.
+Prior to filing a Disclosure under this Policy, an employee has the opportunity to seek (verbal) advice and discuss a (potential) Wrongdoing confidentially with their manager, their manager's line manager, a Confidentiality Counselor, an HR Business Partner or a trusted colleague of the employee's choice.
+If a Wrongdoing is discussed with any of the persons mentioned above, the recipient of the Disclosure should contact the Director Compliance or the External Facilitator without delay for further guidance (except for Confidentiality Counsellors who may only do so upon explicit request of the employee).
 Third parties must use the formal process mentioned below.